There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 Here’s a great example from TheStranger.com:

-The headline needs to convince them that there’s a benefit to them taking time out of their day to look at your content.
+Your headlines need to demonstrate exactly what’s in it for readers if they view your post.
+The headline needs to convince them that there’s a benefit to taking time out of their day to look at your content.

 This is as simple as writing a few headlines like “Make Your Own Email Template in Minutes” or “Fast and Easy Ways to Cook Bacon.”